ajitpn/Data-Products-Course-Project/README.md

 This application provides a facility to explore the cleaned data produced in the earlier project.
 The impact of storm data events from 1995 to 2011 on population and economy can be viewed state wise and also yearwise.

+The application source is available on this [Github link](https://github.com/ajitpn/Data-Products-Course-Project.git)